pow2clk/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 a `linalg` namespace is also added to group together types and methods related to linear algebra.

-Throughout this API, template parameters are used to store values that must be known at compile time, while member variables or function arguments are used to store values that may only be determined at runtime.
+Throughout this API, template parameters are used to capture type information that must be known at compile time, while member variables or function arguments are used to store values that may only be determined at runtime.

 This API defines the following supporting types:

 - `struct dx::linalg::MatrixRef`
-  - Reference to a matrix stored in a ByteAddressBuffer.
+  - Reference to a read-only matrix stored in a ByteAddressBuffer.
 - `struct dx::linalg::RWMatrixRef`
-  - Reference to a matrix stored in a RWByteAddressBuffer.
+  - Reference to a writable matrix stored in a RWByteAddressBuffer.
 - `struct dx::linalg::VectorRef`
-  - Reference to a vector stored in a ByteAddressBuffer.
+  - Reference to a read-only vector stored in a ByteAddressBuffer.
 - `struct dx::linalg::RWVectorRef`
-  - Reference to a vector stored in a RWByteAddressBuffer.
+  - Reference to a writable vector stored in a RWByteAddressBuffer.
 - `struct dx::linalg::InterpretedVector`
   - Wrapper around a vector, allowing the elements of the vector to be reinterpreted in various ways.